bekk/bekk-christmas/post/functional/using-f-in-xamarin-apps.md

 Well, no, but I still love C# more 😘

-However, [F#](https://functional.christmas/2020/17) is a fun and well designed language with a loyal following, OK tooling support from Microsoft and has one great advantage over other primarily functional languages: *the entire .Net ecosystem is available to us*!
+However, [F#](https://functional.christmas/2020/17) is a fun and well-designed language with a loyal following, OK tooling support from Microsoft and has one great advantage over other primarily functional languages: *the entire .Net ecosystem is available to us*!
 And this naturally includes Xamarin and the power to easily write modern mobile apps using your favorite language.

 ![Four important concepts](https://hjerpbakk.com/img/christmas/four-concepts.png)